-Snowboard Mittens and gloves are the last piece of equipment most people think about.
-They’re small; they don’t have much room for customization.
+Snowboard Mittens are the last piece of equipment most people think about.
 They don’t connect to your board (except in the occasional grab) to improve performance.
-But anybody who ignores a good set of snowboard gloves is asking to lose flesh to jack frost.
+But anybody who ignores a good set of snowboard mitts is asking to lose flesh to jack frost.
 See below for our picks of the best snowboard mittens for men.

 These Snowboard Trigger Mittens with finger covers are just dripping steeze.
 From the swath of camo on the wrist to the scrimshaw on the palm; the leather company logo riveted into the backhand to the bird of prey on the cuff, this is one of the coolest-looking mitts on the market.
 And with its marriage of GORE-TEX shell, PRIMALOFT insulation, and leather palm, the Benchetler mitt is warmer, tougher and drier than your average glove but without looking like a bulky potholder; even more, it’s not so hot that your palms are left drenched in sweat.
 And when you come down a rowdy couloir having to dig in your hands and ice axe to keep from getting sloughed over rocks, this mitt perfectly balances protection from snow and ice with the ability to keep cool as the endorphins pump.
 Just don’t look to it when the temps really start to dip.

 BEST USES Hot laps at the resort with your dialed outfit; days when it’s too cold for gloves but your super mitts turn your hands into a dank kelp bed.
 Lines where durability is at a premium.
 These are arguably the best all-around mitt for the all-around rider.
 Dakine Team Baron Mitt ($99.95)